 Additionally, Outdoorsy offers a private chat and secure payment system, enabling renters and owners to negotiate and finalize a deal on the platform.
 They also administer liability and optional travel insurance.
 It’s a complete one-stop shop experience for RV renters.

 For owners, listing with Outdoorsy is akin to a landlord hiring a property manager.
 Owners set their rates and availability.
 Then they communicate with interested renters, but Outdoorsy handles the screening and payment collection, for a fee.

 There are no membership fees for owner or renters – you can browse listings or place a listing for free.
 You don’t pay anything until you’re actually part of a rental deal.

-If you want to rent an RV from Outdoorsy’s thousands of listings, first you need to create a renter’s profile.
-Some requirements include being at least 25 years old, having a valid driver’s license, having at least 3 years of driving history, and passing a DMV check.
+To rent an RV or camper from Outdoorsy’s thousands of listings, first, you’ll need to create a renter’s profile.
+You’ll need to be at least 25 years old, have a valid driver’s license, have at least 3 years of driving history, and pass a DMV check.

 The DMV check is quick and automated.
 As long as your record doesn’t reveal the following red flags, you’ll pass:

 - Two 20 mph speeding tickets in the past 12 months

 - Two negligent collisions in the past 12 months